 Students are responsible for material presented in or assigned for their courses, even when they are absent from class, and will be held accountable for such material in the determination of course grades.
 Faculty will not apply a more restrictive attendance policy than the one outlined below.
 Students who miss three, six, or nine class meetings in courses meeting once, twice, or three times per week, respectively, may, at the discretion of the professor, be dropped from the course with a grade of F. Students participating in authorized school related functions who miss more than 25% of the class meetings, may, at the discretion of the professor, be dropped from the course with a grade of F. Students will work with coaches, directors, and sponsors and their professors to keep track of their attendance and not miss more than the allotted class meetings.
 Students who enter the university after the starting date will accrue absences from the date the class began.
 Students may be required to make up any class work and/or assignments missed due to absences.
 Students whose absences were caused by personal illness, a death in the immediate family, or authorized participation in official school functions must be given an opportunity to rectify, in a manner acceptable to the professor, any deficiencies which may have resulted from such absences.
 For other reasons, professors determine whether students can rectify deficiencies.
 It is the responsibility of each student to inform the professor of the reason for an absence.
 If possible, the student should do so prior to the absence and if not, at the first attended class meeting.
 Students have the right to appeal dismissal using grade appeals processes outlined in the catalog.
 If students disrupt class, either by tardiness or by distracting noises or actions, they will be given an initial warning.
 Students may be dismissed from a class upon continuance of disruptive behavior, as determined by the instructor.
 Students have the right to appeal a class dismissal to their academic dean.

 Coursework submitted for transfer credit will be evaluated for equivalency by the registrar.
 Only courses completed with a grade of C or higher will be considered for transfer credit.
 The course must be of appropriate level for the degree sought and be in a content area similar to the content area of the course offered.
 Teacher credentials must also be evaluated for credit earned at non-regionally accredited institutions.
 Although the university may offer transfer credit for a particular course, such acceptance does not guarantee that the course will satisfy the requirements of a particular degree program.
-Students desiring to appeal the results of an evaluation may appeal, in writing, to the appropriate academic dean, whose decision is final.
+Students desiring to appeal the results of an evaluation may do so, in writing, to the appropriate academic dean, whose decision is final.

 Academic standing is based on the cumulative grade point average.
 Grade point averages are computed at the end of each enrollment period.
 Students have the right to continue their studies at the university as long as they are making satisfactory progress toward a degree and complying with all other university standards.